dk/homebrew-x11/README.md

 The last currently available XQuartz build is from 2016, and the X11 libs that it comes with, are outdated as well.
-Whenever there is a need to link a library with both X11 libs and the libraries from homebrew, a conflict possible.
-This is why homebrews usually is focused on non-X11 projects, although there are many that are either only X11-based or don't create conflicts.
+Whenever there is a need to link a library with both X11 libs and the libraries from homebrew, a conflict is possible.
+This is why homebrew usually is focused on non-X11 projects, although there are many that are either only X11-based or don't create such conflicts.

 Enter font shaping with harfbuzz and font display with libXft.
-Harfbuzz is a modern library that has a freetype2 backend, which is both shipped with XQuartz and homebrew. libXft is a respectable core library for drawing, among others, freetype2 fonts, and comes with XQuartz.
-Linking both in one program is impossible, because XQuartz's libfreetype and homebrew's freetype are of different versions and are binary incompatible.
+Harfbuzz is a modern library that has a freetype2 backend, which is both shipped with XQuartz and homebrew. libXft is a respectable core library for drawing, among others, freetype2 fonts, and comes with XQuartz only.
+Linking both in one program is impossible, because XQuartz's freetype and homebrew's freetype are of different versions and are binary incompatible.

 Here is my attempt to resolve the problem.
 This is a tap that installs libXft